-- PELL funding again increased, accounting for \$5.6 million of the \$12.2 million increase in grants and contracts revenue.
-As noted above for FY10, increases in PELL funding increase operating revenues while expenditure of the funding is split between scholarship allowance which decreases operating revenues and scholarship expense which is a component of operating expenses. - The remaining \$6.6 million increase in FY11 grants and contracts revenue is directly offset by an increase in operating expenses. - Noncapital State of Maine appropriation revenue increased for the first time since FY08, increasing \$5 million over the FY10 amount.
-However, at \$195 million, the FY11 appropriation revenue is still below the FY08 high of \$201 million. - Total student aid costs (scholarship allowance + student aid expense) increased \$10.8 million as a result of the previously mentioned increase in PELL funding and an increase in scholarships funded from unrestricted resources to partially offset the increased tuition rate charged to students.
+- PELL funding increased, accounting for \$5.6 million of the \$12.2 million increase in grants and contracts revenue.
+Increases in PELL funding increase operating revenues while expenditure of the funding is split between scholarship allowance which decreases operating revenues and scholarship expense which is a component of operating expenses. - The remaining \$6.6 million increase in FY11 grants and contracts revenue is directly offset by an increase in operating expenses. - Noncapital State of Maine appropriation revenue increased for the first time since FY08, increasing \$5 million over the FY10 amount. - Total student aid costs (scholarship allowance + student aid expense) increased \$10.8 million as a result of the previously mentioned increase in PELL funding and an increase in scholarships funded from unrestricted resources, to partially offset the increased tuition rate charged to students.